qaul/qaul.net/README.md

 ## Build Instructions

 The project is being re-written in Rust, thus using [cargo][cargo] as a build system.
-If you don't have Rust installed, you can istall it via [rustup.rs](https://rustup.rs) or via your OS's package manager.
+If you don't have Rust installed, you can install it via [rustup.rs](https://rustup.rs) or via your OS's package manager.

 [cargo]: https://crates.io/